2015–16 Stanford Cardinal women's basketball team

 The 2015–16 Stanford Cardinal women's basketball team represented Stanford University during the 2015–16 NCAA Division I women's basketball season.
-The Cardinal, led by thirtieth year head coach Tara VanDerveer, played their home games at the Maples Pavilion and were a members of the Pac-12 Conference.
+The Cardinal, led by thirtieth-year head coach Tara VanDerveer, played their home games at the Maples Pavilion and were members of the Pac-12 Conference.
 They finished the season 27–8, 14–4 in Pac-12 play to finish in a tie for third place.
-They lost in the quarterfinals of Pac-12 women's tournament to Washington.
-They received an at-large bid to the NCAA women's tournament where they defeated San Francisco and South Dakota State in the first and second rounds, Notre Dame in the sweet sixteen before losing to Pac-12 member Washington in the elite eight.
+They lost in the quarterfinals of the Pac-12 women's tournament to Washington.
+They received an at-large bid to the NCAA women's tournament, where they defeated San Francisco and South Dakota State in the first and second rounds, Notre Dame in the sweet sixteen before losing to Pac-12 member Washington in the elite eight.